The Creamery Board of Directors is elected by member-owners to provide leadership and fulfill the Co-op’s Ends.

 Please schedule a time to talk with one of us; we’re always happy to answer your questions and serve the needs of the cooperative community.

-Our 2023 Board Members
+Our 2024 Board Members

-Sadie Stull, Vice President – Plainfield
+Sadie Stull, President – Plainfield

 I have enjoyed living in Plainfield for the past 23 years.
 I have been a member of several co-ops over the years, starting with a co-op in Northampton, MA in the late 1970’s.
 I am a strong believer in co-operatives.
 I look forward to bringing my enthusiasm for working with others and problem solving.
 I have run a small construction business for over 20 years, and been involved with many community organizations such as the Hilltown Seed Saving Network, Raspberry Hill Community Garden, and the Plainfield Cultural Council.
 I currently serve on the Plainfield Agricultural Commission and the Plainfield Council on Aging.
 I value the Old Creamery Co-op as a place to shop, have a meal, and meet other members of the community.

-Dawn Elizabeth – West Cummington
+Dawn Elizabeth, Vice President – West Cummington

 I fell in love with the Hilltowns over 22 years ago while visiting friends in Worthington and moved to the area less than a year later.
 My husband, Thatch, and I currently live in West Cummington with our 2 puppers.
 We enjoy camping, going to festivals and, most importantly, going to tag sales.